jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

   - Use icons, app manifest, etc. for iOS and Android
   - Use good JavaScript practices incl. functional and O-O programming as studied so far
   - Use async programming to access and display data from external API
+- Expand personal website with Portfolio section to add apps from this course